 The bargain hunter is always on the lookout for the best deal and has very little brand loyalty.
-You cannot rely on them to buy from your store again regularly, as they will buy from the shop that has, what they perceive to be, the best value for money.
-They are likely to wait for seasonal peaks, such as Black Friday, before making their purchases in order to secure the best price.
+You can't rely on them to buy from you regularly, as they will go where they think has the best value for money.
+They're likely to wait for seasonal peaks, such as Black Friday, in order to secure the best price.

 2. Impulsive buyers

 The impulsive buyer loves bundled, low value products and often makes snap decisions to buy in store.
-In store marketing targeted at increasing impulse purchases works particularly well for younger, more educated, ‘opportunistic’ consumers as they are more likely to consider new brands that were brought to their attention, compared to older customers .
+Marketing for impulse purchases works well for younger, ‘opportunistic’ consumers as they're more likely to consider new brands compared to older customers .

 3. Comparison experts

-This type of shopper will have done their research before even going out to the shops, or will be looking for a lot of product information in store that they can use to make an informed buying decision.
-Comparison experts are generally not persuaded to buy by aspirational images or sale items, and are instead focused on the price and functionality of the product.
+This type of shopper will have done their research before going to the shops, or will be looking for a lot of product information in store in order to make an informed decision.
+Comparison experts are not often persuaded by aspirational images, and instead focus on price and functionality.

 4. Social shoppers